w-mcilhagga/single-file-python-module/README.md

-# single-file-python-module
-How to install and distrubute a single file python module.
+# Installing a single file python module

 Suppose you have a single file python module `mymodule.py`, in a folder `mymodule` (althought the folder name doesn't matter).
 Maybe like this: